DareData/lp-foundations/assignments/README.md

 1. Clone this repo.
 2. Create a virtual environment with `python -m venv .venv`.
 If you are using conda, you can create a virtual environment with `conda create --name foundations`.
 3. Activate the virtual environment with `source .venv/bin/activate` or `.venv\Scripts\activate` on Windows.
-Or, if you are on conda, activate the environment with `conda activate foundations`.
+  > **Note for Anaconda users**: Same as above, if you are having too many problems getting started, then feel free to activate the environment with `conda activate foundations` instead.
 4. Install its dependencies on editable mode with `pip install -e .[dev]`.
 Install its dependencies on editable mode with `pip install -e '.[dev]'`.

 ## Using this project